|Trail Features:||Alpine Lake, Outstanding views|

 After passing around Pray Lake and the Two Medicine Campground, the trail begins to skirt around the eastern slopes of Rising Wolf Mountain.

 Roughly 2.3 miles from the trailhead hikers will cross a footbridge over Dry Fork Creek.
 After walking another two-tenths of a mile you'll arrive at the Dry Fork Trail junction.
 A turn to the right here will lead hikers down to the Two Medicine Entrance Station.
 To continue on towards Oldman Lake you should turn left here.
-At this point you'll be on the north side of Rising Wolf Mountain where the trail begins a westerly course through a broad valley, and will travel over relatively flat terrain for the next two miles or so.
-Throughout this section the path alternates between open meadows, pine forests, and a couple of small aspen groves.
+At this point you'll be on the north side of Rising Wolf Mountain where the trail begins a westerly course through a broad valley, and will travel over relatively flat terrain over the next two miles or so.
+Throughout this section the footpath alternates between large open meadows, mixed pine forests, and a couple of small aspen groves.

 At 4.2 miles the trail begins traveling through a large open meadow.
 From this meadow you'll have commanding views of the surrounding mountains, including Flinsch Peak and Mt.
 Morgan as you look towards your destination almost straight ahead.